Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 If you’re hosting on Heroku, then currently you can schedule nightly backups of the whole PostgreSQL database.
 See Heroku’s backup documentation.

-You’ll need to know the name of your app and possibly that of its database too (APP_NAME and DATABASE_ID in the examples below).
-The app name is clearly displayed when you log into your Heroku account.
-The database ID is shown as the name of the Heroku PostGreSQL “Add-on”, and will look something like postrgresql-banana-123.
+You’ll need to know the name of your app (shown as <APP_NAME> in the example commands here).
+The app name is clearly displayed when you log into your Heroku account on the web interface, but you can also find it with the Heroku command line command heroku apps.

 To schedule nightly backups (e.g., at 3am every night in the UK), do this:

-Scheduling automatic daily backups of DATABASE_ID at 03:00 Europe/London... done
+Scheduling automatic daily backups of <database> at 03:00 Europe/London... done

 To get information on the backups you’ve got: